victronenergy/dbus-mqtt/README.md

 some exceptions however.
 Most important are the settings (com.victronenergy.settings on the D-Bus).
 If you want to retrieve a setting you have to use a read request.

-Keep alive
+Keep-alive
 ----------

 In order to avoid a lot of traffic to our cloud server, the script contains a keep-alive mechanism.
 Default keep-alive interval is 60 seconds.
 If the system does not receive any read or write requests during that interval, the notifications will be stopped, until the next read or write request is received.
 So to keep the notifications running, you'll have to send a read request regularly, for example:

 	Topic: R/e0ff50a097c0/system/0/Serial
 	Payload: empty

+On a keep-alive timeout (at the end of the 60 second interval), all retained values will be removed from the broker (by publishing an empty payload), so subscriptions will yield no result when the keep-alive is not active.
+There is one exception: the CCGX serial number is always available.
+This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number to find the portal ID.

 Connecting to the Victron MQTT server
 -------------------------------------